Taking off the mask in outdoor spaces will make us gain confidence

 It’s not that outdoor contagion is impossible.
 There are some proven cases.
 But it requires close and prolonged contact (and it would be minimized by keeping the distance of at least one meter or a meter and a half or using the mask when that distance cannot be maintained).

-Additionally, and it is a very relevant aspect, in the open air there will be no “super contagion” events.
+Additionally, and it is a very relevant aspect, outdoors “super contagion” events will not occur.
 In one of the few studies that have demonstrated the possibility of outdoor transmission, only one (out of 318 outbreaks) occurred outdoors and was limited to two people.

 Vaccination, herd immunity, and severity of disease